Frequently Asked Questions

 You are ready for the Behind the Wheel portion of the curriculum.
 To enroll for drive times, view our Behind the Wheel driving calendar.
 All students must have one drive time with a certified driving instructor within the first 60 days of having the MV3001 form signed by Safety and Respect personnel per state regulations.
-We recommend students drive one time per month to allow for adequate practice between driving lessons, however it is not mandatory that a student do so.
 All drive times are cummulative so it is best to practice and accomplish the skills that are introduced at each drive lesson before beginning the next lesson of the sequence.

 Can I take more than one drive time per day?

 Unfortunately, no. The state will allow a maximum of one driving hour per day with a certified driving instructor.
 However, a student may complete up to two observation hours per day.